-As I sit here typing this, it's Friday morning, the effects of my large iced coffee have already worn off, and, as the week has declined, so too has my mental capacity.
+As I sit here typing this, it's Friday morning, and the effects of my large double-shot coffee have already worn off.
+As the week has declined, so too has my mental capacity.
 I'm dubbing this state "Friday fog," which, as it turns out, isn't too far off.
-We toss around the phrase "brain fog" with the same nonchalance as "absent-mindedness" or my personal favorite, "brain fart," but what seems like an otherwise passing idiom is actually a real medical condition.
+We toss around the phrase "brain fog" with the same nonchalance as "absent mindedness," but what seems like a passing 4 p.m. state is actually a real medical condition.

-"Brain fog is an extremely common term used to describe changes that have occurred in brain function over a period of time," says Christopher L. Calapai, DO, an osteopathic physician board-certified in family and anti-aging medicine.
+"Brain fog is an extremely common term used to describe changes that have occurred in brain function over a period of time," says Christopher L. Calapai, DO.
 "A decrease in focus, concentration, memory, alertness, and word retrieval are all part of the description of 'brain fog.'
 In my experience, over 30% of the patients that I see have some significant problems with focus concentration and memory."
-Symptoms include headache, forgetfulness, anxiety, confusion, trouble sleeping, and low energy.

-"In the 20s, 30s, 40s, and beyond, hormone decline can play a major role," says Calapai.
-"Decrease in the production of thyroid hormones, adrenal hormones, testosterone, and female hormones can alter focus and concentration."
-Also, if we have high levels of cortisol, the body's primary stress hormone, thinking clearly and making informed decisions becomes a struggle.
+"In our 20s, 30s, 40s and beyond, hormone decline can play a major role," says Calapai.
+"Decrease in the production of thyroid hormones, adrenal hormones, testosterone and female hormones can alter focus and concentration."
+And if we have high levels of cortisol, the body's primary stress hormone, thinking clearly and making informed decisions becomes a struggle.

 Lastly, inflammation (which is the basis for many mental disorders like Alzheimer's and depression) is a leading cause of brain fog.
 This is due to overactivity of the immune system, but thankfully, eating an anti-inflammatory diet will help combat this.